 The Roitschocrene spring is the source of ROI’s water, and according to legend, it is the location where Apollo instructed Pegasus to strike down a hoof and open up this spring.

-Today, the water coming from here is the most magnesium-rich water around and can provide a multitude of health benefits when enjoyed in moderation.
+Today, the fine water coming from here is the most magnesium-rich mineral water in the world (with 1,100 mg/l) and can provide a multitude of health benefits when enjoyed in moderation.

 |Price per bottle:||$30 for 500 ml|